 Got cold feet halfway through the process?
 Take a deep breath and let your Realtor know.
 Don’t wait until he or she has put in 10 hours worth of work, sent you everything for DocuSigning, and then either say “I changed my mind” or “my offer price will be 15% below where it needs to be – I just want to see what will happen…”

 If you want to lowball homes to see what happens, that’s something your real estate professional should know up front.
 That way he or she has the option of letting you know that they don’t want to work with you – and to free you up to find another licensee.
+This is a VERY difficult market for home buyers (check the Santa Clara County real estate stats here), and most real estate agents will not want to waste their time on an offer which has no chance of success since even strong offers are usually beat out when there are 20+ bids on a home.

 If something changes after you’ve told your buyer’s agent you want to write an offer, the best thing you can do is tell that person as soon as you realize that you either do not want to submit the offer, or that you are having second thoughts.
 Most Realtors have several clients and lots of work to do (there’s always more to do when you’re self employed).
 Please be respectful of your agent’s time.